BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-The patching of software is a tried and true activity.
+Updating software is a tried and true activity.
 Patch management tools enable the automation of updates, helping to protect IT infrastructure and end-user computers from possible security threats, while also supporting the installation of ongoing software bug fixes and feature enhancements.

-Most software is updated by the software vendor either on a regular schedule -- think Microsoft's so-called Patch Tuesday -- or on an ad hoc basis as the need for software patching arises.
-In this article we will discuss whether a company should manually patch infrastructure servers and end users, or whether it makes more sense to purchase an automated patch management tool to reduce the time IT personnel spends keeping operating systems (OSes) and software applications up to date?
+Most software is updated by the software vendor either on a regularly scheduled basis -- think Microsoft's so-called Patch Tuesday -- or on an ad hoc basis as the need for software patching arises.
+A company has the choice between manually patching infrastructure servers and end-user computers or purchasing automated patch management services to reduce the time IT personnel spend keeping OSes and software applications up to date.

 The patching process

-Depending on the size of an organization, and the duties expected of or assigned to IT, patch management is likely considered a prime area of focus for information technology professionals.
-In most companies, IT owns the computing infrastructure that includes servers, load balancers, storage arrays, appliances, network gear and more.
+Depending on the size of an organization and the duties expected of or assigned to IT, patch management is likely considered a prime area of focus for IT infrastructure pros.
+In most companies, IT owns the computing infrastructure, which includes servers, load balancers, storage arrays, appliances, network gear and more.
 Obviously, IT must always take responsibility for the timely patching of those infrastructure servers and devices.
-It should be sure to create a sandbox environment, however, where new patch releases can be tested before distribution to servers and other devices.

-In addition to keeping infrastructure computers patched and up to date, IT must devise and distribute a process for keeping end-user computers patched as well.
-There are two possible processes for implementing patch management for end users are to define and distribute a manual process or to deploy an automated desktop patch management system.
+In addition to keeping infrastructure computers patched and up to date, IT must also devise and implement a process for keeping end-user computers patched.
+The two possible processes for implementing patch management for end users are to define and distribute a manual process or to deploy an automated desktop patch management system.

-If a company owns software inventorying tools such as Microsoft System Center Configuration Manager or Symantec Endpoint Management (formerly known as Altiris), then the underlying inventory infrastructure is already in place to conduct regular audits of software license and patch levels.
-When inventory audits indicate that end-user applications are out of date, patch management software can then be used to ensure compliance with patching guidelines or requirements.
+For example, if a company owns software inventory tools, such as Microsoft's System Center Configuration Manager or Symantec Endpoint Management, then the underlying inventory infrastructure is already in place to conduct regular audits of software license and patch levels.
+If or when software inventory audits indicate that end-user application patches are out of date, patch management software can then be used to ensure compliance with patching guidelines or requirements.

-The first business-case scenario for the automated patch management process will usually come to bear when the total number of employees plus the total number of servers reaches approximately 50.
-At that point, IT can no longer risk relying on employees to keep their OS and locally installed applications up to date with manual patching performed by IT and end users.
+The first business case scenario for the automated patch management process usually comes to bear when the total number of employees plus the total number of servers reaches approximately 50.
+At that point, IT can no longer risk relying on employees to keep their OS and locally installed applications up to date with manual patching.

-In addition, manually patching servers starts to become a very time-consuming process.
-A quick cost-benefit analysis (see sidebar) reveals that IT can no longer afford to take the time to manually install patches on servers and other infrastructure devices once they have more than 10 to 15 servers or other patchable devices in their infrastructure environment.
+In addition, manually patching servers can become a very labor-intensive, time-consuming process.
+A quick cost-benefit analysis (see sidebar) should reveal that IT can't afford to take the time to manually install patches on servers and other infrastructure devices once they have more than 10 to 15 servers or other patchable devices in their infrastructure environment.

 - How much does the patching software itself cost for the initial licenses and ongoing product maintenance and support?

-- What are the costs of the underlying infrastructure required to run patching software?
+- What are the costs of the underlying IT infrastructure required to run the patching software?
 Will the patching software run locally in a company data center or on a cloud-based platform?

 - What are the personnel requirements, including man hours and training, required to implement and administer patching software?
 Do those requirements change if the software is cloud-based versus locally hosted within an existing company infrastructure?